FREE REPORT

 The terms that apply to Portuguese citizens also apply to Portuguese residents.
 These residents must be citizens of EU countries, and they need to file an application.
 Non-EU residents that apply need medical insurance to retire in Portugal.

-The cost of living in Portugal is among the lowest in Western Europe.
-On average 30 percent lower than in any other country of the region.
+Above all, the cost of living in Portugal is among the lowest in Western Europe.
+On average 30% lower than in any other country of the region.

 Real Estate